 Landing an Internship at the United Nations Headquarters

 As part of the Adelphi University International Career Accelerator program, students are alerted to internship opportunities available to international students.
 As Dari explained, the team is extremely helpful because they take into account visa limitations and complications.
 “We can rely on what they have to offer; if they advertise it to us, we are eligible to do it,” she says, pointing out there is no worse feeling than really wanting an internship and only learning later you are not eligible.

 Initially, Dari had no intention of applying to the UN internship.
 “I didn’t react right away,” she explains.
 “I didn’t think it would be the right thing to do.”

-However, members of the CAP team, knowing Dari’s aspirations and ambitions, encouraged her to apply.
+However, members of the Career Accelerator team, knowing Dari’s aspirations and ambitions, encouraged her to apply.